 The Legal Implications of Co-Signing on Student Loans

 A mortgage co-signer has all the identical felony obligations as the primary mortgage borrower and has a felony duty to repay the loan debt under the same terms because of the primary borrower.
-The co-signer is actually a co-borrower and is equally liable for repaying the co-signed loans.
+The co-signer is a co-borrower and is equally liable for repaying the co-signed loans.

 Unfortunately, too many co-debtors realize this reality very late in the sport.